Back to blog

 Final Takeaway

-Automated manual tweet deletion is the most transparent way to clean a Twitter/X account:
+Automated manual tweet deletion is one of the most transparent ways to clean a Twitter/X account:

 • No delegation